projectacrn/acrn-hypervisor/misc/packaging/README.rst

   * ``acrn_kernel_deb_package.deb`` with the ACRN-patched Linux kernel.

-You'll need to copy these two files onto your target system, either via the network or simply by using a thumbdrive.
+You'll need to copy these two files onto your target system, either via the network or simply by using a USB drive.

 .. rst-class:: numbered-step